top of page

 How does this program work?

 The T.R.A.S.H Community Cleanup program is open to individuals, groups, clubs, teams, and families.
-Participants can easily join a team or register a new team by “adopting” an area (park, neighborhood, block, school, beach, river, harbor, etc.) through the Adoption Application form, where their team’s pin will be displayed on the GIS map.
+Participants can easily join a team or register a new team by “adopting” an area (park, neighborhood, block, school, beach, river, harbor, etc.) through the Adoption Form, where their team’s pin will be displayed on the GIS map.

 Teams agree to perform at least one clean-up every two months and commit to an extended period of time.
 However, Seaside will conduct constant outreach to encourage participants and teams to adopt a more frequent cleanup cadence.

-Once a cleanup is completed, team leaders will submit their Adoption Area Progress Report through StoryMaps.
+Once a cleanup is completed, team leaders will submit their Progress Report through Experience Builder.
 This form includes information such as who the participants and “Team Leaders” are, weight and amount of trash collected, interesting and engaging photos of them during the cleanup, and an open response section where people can write any additional information such as the weirdest item found or the most type of an item collected.
 Participants will be required to submit a Progress Report each time they complete a cleanup.
 To further help Seaside Sustainability collect data and complete waste audits, participants have the option of submitting their data to the T.R.A.S.H Community Cleanup Little Green Light Form.
 This is not mandatory- but it is highly encouraged!

 There is no registration fee to participate!
 Volunteers can elect to purchase essential materials in whatever quantities through our T.R.A.S.H Community Cleanup order form, such as Seaside vests, grabbers, gloves, and bags.